TDaryaT/-/README.md

 Keywords: object tracking, quantization of weights, deep learning network, number of quantization levels, neurocomputer network.

-The object of study is a network, which refers to the type of deep training of a neurocomputer network.
+The object of the study is a network, which refers to the type of deep training of a neurocomputer network.

-Purpose of work: research, development and modification of the existing algorithm for tracking a moving object on a set of images in real time.
+Purpose of the work: research, development and modification of the existing algorithm for tracking a moving object on a set of images in real time.
 It was achieved by modifying the DLT deep trust network using a weighting quantization algorithm.

 As a result, the number of quantization levels necessary for the quantization algorithm and acceptable tracking is obtained; An analysis of the effect of quantization on tracking an object is given.